Zach Penrod: Boston Red Sox

 On August 16, 2023, Penrod signed a minor league contract with the Boston Red Sox.
 He made four starts for the High-A Greenville Drive down the stretch, posting a 2–1 record and 2.18 ERA with 20 strikeouts over 20 2/3 innings.
 He began the 2024 campaign with the Double-A Portland Sea Dogs before being promoted to the Triple-A Worcester Red Sox in late May.
 In 22 games (12 starts) between the two affiliates, he had an 8–2 record and 4.16 ERA with 93 strikeouts across 62 2/3 innings pitched.

 On September 14, Penrod was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the same day, pitching in relief at Yankee Stadium and striking out the first two batters he faced (Austin Wells and Jazz Chisholm Jr.).
 In seven games with Boston, he had no decisions but earned two holds, with a 2.25 ERA, three strikeouts and four walks in four innings.

 On March 27, 2025, Penrod was placed on the 60-day injured list a left elbow sprain.
 He was activated on May 27, and optioned to Triple-A Worcester.
 In five appearances (two starts) for Worcester, he recorded a 3.38 ERA with six strikeouts across 5 1/3 innings pitched.
 On June 15, Penrod was designated for assignment by Boston.

 Los Angeles Dodgers

 On June 20, 2025, the Los Angeles Dodgers acquired Penrod from the Red Sox in exchange for cash considerations.
 Penrod was designated for assignment on August 2.
-The next day, after clearing waivers, he was sent outright back to the minors.
-He pitched in 19 games for the Triple-A Oklahoma City Comets, allowing 25 earned runs in 26 innings on 33 hits and 30 walks while striking out 23.
-He elected free agency on November 6.
+The next day, after clearing waivers, he was sent outright to the minor leagues.
+Penrod made 19 appearances for the Triple-A Oklahoma City Comets, posting a 2-0 record and 8.65 ERA with 23 strikeouts over 26 innings of work.
+He elected free agency following the season on November 6.

+Washington Nationals

+On January 19, 2026, Penrod signed a minor league contract with the Washington Nationals.
+He made 36 appearances (including nine starts) for the Triple–A Rochester Red Wings, posting a 1–4 record and 4.27 ERA with 41 strikeouts and four saves across 46 1/3 innings pitched.
+Penrod was released by the Nationals organization on August 4.